6 Best Honda Civic Type R EP3 Braking Upgrades

 They manufacture many brake lines for aftermarket and OEM applications, so you know they will create quality products.

-Using the same industry standard as Hel Performance, Goodridge have top level products, although they are slightly more expensive currently at £119.98
+Using the same industry standard as Hel Performance, Goodridge has top-level products, although they are slightly more expensive, currently at £119.98

 Overall, Goodridge brake lines are a trusted option that has been around for years.
 They perform exactly as they should, increasing pedal feel and giving you more confidence in your EP3 brakes.